AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Netflow support** enables you to record and log all TCP/UDP sessions flowing through all Aviatrix gateways.This adds more visibility to your network in addition to the existing log forwarding functions for Splunk, SumoLogic, Remote Syslog, DataDog and Logstash.
 Read `Netflow Integration <https://docs.aviatrix.com/HowTos/netflow.html#netflow-integration>`_ for more details.

-- **Alert Belll** is a new multi purpose alerting function displayed on the Aviatrix Controller Console.
+- **Alert Bell** is a new multi purpose alerting function displayed on the Aviatrix Controller Console.
 For example, Aviatrix Controller periodically scans your AWS route tables and alerts you if there is any blackhole entry in your AWS route table that needs to be cleaned up as best practice.
 GuardDuty findings are also recorded by Alert Bell.

 - **VPC Tracker** has been expanded to include network CIDRs discovered on your Azure accounts, Site2Cloud remote CIDRs and Transit Network on-prem CIDRs.
 For details, check out `VPC Tracker <https://docs.aviatrix.com/HowTos/vpc_tracker.html>`_.